Hitchwiki/hitchwiki/INSTALL-vagrant.md

 3. Open [http://hitchwiki.test/](http://hitchwiki.test/) in your browser. [*https*://hitchwiki.test/](https://hitchwiki.test/) works if you set `setup_ssl` to `true` in `configs/settings.yml`

 After setup your virtual machine is running.
 Suspend the virtual machine by typing `vagrant suspend`.
-When you're ready to begin working again, just run `vagrant provision`.
+When you're ready to begin working again, just `vagrant up` to coninue and `vagrant provision` if the first run ended with errors.

+To add VMs or VPS edit `./hosts`.

 #### Ansible
 As soon as Vagrant started the machine, [Ansible](https://docs.ansible.com/ansible/latest/intro.html) runs the [Playbook](https://docs.ansible.com/ansible/latest/playbooks_intro.html) `hitchwiki.yml` with the following roles/chapters: